STATEMENT ON CONFIDENTIALITY AND PRIVACY

 862 Market St. (across the street from Dunne Hall)

 Office Hours: Monday–Friday, 9:00 am–6:00 pm

 The Wellness Center promotes student wellbeing through education, prevention, and outreach services, focusing primarily on alcohol and other drugs, and interpersonal violence.
 The Wellness Center hosts resources to foster a healthy campus environment and promote self-care.
 It is the home of the Brief Alcohol Screening and Intervention for College Students (BASICS) program, the Peer Health Educators (PHEs,) and the Violence Prevention Program (VVP).
 The Violence Prevention Program (VPP) is a peer-based organization aimed at raising awareness about dating violence, sexual assault, stalking, and other forms of interpersonal violence, and provides tools for violence prevention and intervention on Santa Clara University campus.
 Email email@example.com for more information.

 The Violence Prevention Program (VPP) is a student-based sexual assault prevention, education, and bystander awareness organization at Santa Clara University, operating out of the SCU Wellness Center.

 SANTA CLARA COUNTY RESOURCES:

-The YWCA is there to help minimize the traumatic aftermath of sexual assault and promote safety, mobility and freedom from abuse for all people.
-Services include: 24-hour crisis line for survivors, family members, and friends; medical advocacy; legal advocacy; counseling and prevention programs for children, teens and the general community.
+The YWCA is there to help minimize the traumatic aftermath of sexual assault and promote safety, mobility, and freedom from abuse for all people.
+Services include: 24-hour crisis line for survivors, family members, and friends; medical advocacy; legal advocacy; and counseling and prevention programs for children, teens, and the general community.

 1717 The Alameda